Clement Weaver–Daniel Howland House

 The Clement Weaver–Daniel Howland House is a historic stone-ender timber frame house built in 1679.
 This rare example of primitive 17th-century architecture is located at 125 Howland Road in East Greenwich, Rhode Island.
 It is the oldest documented dwelling house in Kent County and the second oldest home in Rhode Island.

-Clement Weaver, a native of Newport, Rhode Island, built the house in 1679, after fighting in King Philip's War.
+Clement Weaver was a native of Newport in the Colony of Rhode Island, and built the house in 1679 after fighting in King Philip's War.
 His descendants sold the house to Daniel Howland in 1748.
-Daniel Howland was a grandchild of Henry Howland, who arrived in Plymouth, Massachusetts in 1624.
-Henry was the younger brother of John Howland, one of the original Mayflower Pilgrims of 1620.
+Howland was a grandson of Henry Howland who arrived in Plymouth Colony in 1624.
+Henry's brother was John Howland, one of the original Mayflower Pilgrims of 1620.

 The house was included in the Historic American Buildings Survey, the first national preservation program, begun in 1933 to document America's architectural heritage.
-Several years later, Norman Isham, a prominent architect and professor at Brown University, began a comprehensive restoration of the house.
+Several years later, Brown University professor Norman Isham began a comprehensive restoration of the house.

 The house was listed on the National Register of Historic Places in 1995.

 History

 Clement III was a grandson of Clement Weaver who moved from Glastonbury, England, to Newport, Rhode Island.
 Clement Weaver III was one of fifty veterans of the King Philip's War of 1675–1677 given large parcels of land in what was then a barren outpost now known as East Greenwich."
-This made Clement one of the town’s original grantees.
+This made Clement one of the town's original grantees.
 Clement Weaver and his young wife Rachel Andrews moved in the winter of 1679 to his 107.25 acre of land "by the sea," where he built the house only two years after the official founding of the town of East Greenwich.
 His home remains a rare and unique architectural showplace.

 Clement Weaver's family of eight children grew up in this little farmhouse.
 His son, Joseph, succeeded him with his own family of four.
 Up until the mid-19th century, several generations of Weavers had run the old White Horse Tavern (no longer standing) on Division Street in East Greenwich.
 This tavern may have been related to the White Horse Tavern of the same time period in Newport, Rhode Island.
 Three descendants of the original Clement Weaver served during World War I.

 In 1748, Daniel Howland purchased the home from the Weavers.
 Daniel Howland was a Quaker and chaplain during the Revolutionary War.
 Daniel willed the house to his son Daniel and his wife, Philadelphia of Portsmouth, Rhode Island.
 The house remained with the Howlands for nearly two centuries.

 While most of the outbuildings have since disappeared, there remains a building that was originally a horse barn.
 After the Hurricane of 1938, this barn was converted into a smaller barn with an attached two-car garage.
 From the street, this building still retains its older look.
 There is also a modern barn on the property which now serves as a private library.